oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

       yum install oat-commandtool

-Find 11 commands in “/usr/bin” directory, normally, at least OEM, OS, MLE, and HOST information should be added to Attestation Server’s database. exmaple (execute this command in "/usr/bin" directory): Generate certification:
+Find 11 commands in “/usr/bin” directory, at least OEM, OS, MLE, and HOST information should be added to Attestation Server’s database.
+Exmaple (execute this command in "/usr/bin" directory):
+Generate certification:

       bash oat_cert  -h oatserver.*.com